citelao/cse132-site/_guides/intro-to-circuits.md

 Instead of thinking about circuits as basketballs rolling down the hillside, think of them as water flowing through a pipe on that same hill.
 A pipe has a diameter.
 If we change that, we can adjust the flow rate.
 Smaller pipes allow less water through them, and larger pipes allow more.

-We can also put waterwheels in the pipe, attached via a shaft to the outside.
+We can also put waterwheels in the pipe that push against the flow of water.
 These waterwheels and different diameters **resist** the **current** of the stream, fighting its flow of charge.
 Circuits are not physically flows of water, of course,  but most physical circuit components have some intrinsic resistance that *functions* like a pipe diameter or a hard-to-turn waterwheel.
 This should be intuitive: components *use* the power of the flow to do other work, like heat up, light a filament, or spin a motor.
 We call components designed specifically to resist the flow of current **resistors**.

 You measure current in amperes, or "amps" for short.
 The unit symbol is an "$A$"---$45A$ means 45 amps---and you call a given current an "amperage" (so a lightbulb might have an amperage of 12A).
 You measure resistance in ohms, using an $\Omega$ as the symbol.
-A given resistance is, boringly, a "resistance."
+A motor might then have a resistance of $9 \Omega$.

 ### Ohm's law